ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/active/roadmap_memo.md

 2. If creating a new phase, start with `roadmap_phase{n}_00.md`
 3. If extending an existing phase, use the next sequential number in the series
 4. If creating a new component-specific roadmap, choose a descriptive name for the `{component}` part of the filename
-5. Use the template in `project/templates/roadmap_template.md` as a starting point
+5. Use the appropriate template from the `docs/roadmaps/templates/` directory as a starting point:
+   - For roadmaps, use `docs/roadmaps/templates/roadmap_template.md`
+   - For testing status reports, use `docs/roadmaps/templates/testing_status_template.md`
 6. Update the roadmap_index.md file to include the new roadmap

 ### Updating an Existing Roadmap